 I held my breath, trying not to suck in water.
 I didn’t have any air left in my lungs.

 I needed to reach the surface or I was going to die before Dastien got here.

 My heartbeat thumped in my ears as I tried to swim with just my torso.
 With my arms and legs locked in place, I couldn’t work up any momentum.

 I flailed around, tossing and turning as I fell.
 Dastien!
 I can’t see the surface!
 The water had gotten almost as dark as the night sky, rolling me until I’d lost all sense of direction.
 What do I do?

 Why couldn’t I find the surface?
 What magic was doing this to me?

+The more I moved, the more confused I got.
 My head was getting fuzzy, making it hard to think.
-Which way should I go?
+Which way is up?